-The Callahan Creek fish abundance section is actually on North Callahan Creek just above the confluence with South Callahan Creek and is located above the FS 414 bridge.
+The Callahan Creek fish abundance section is actually located on North Callahan Creek just above the confluence with South Callahan Creek and is located above the FS 414 bridge.
 The section has varied in length from 154 m to 183 meters due to spring flows and downfall from wind events.
-We chose North Callahan Creek rather than mainstem Quartz Creek because we found the majority of redds from year to year are above that tributary and logistics of access to mainstem was difficult at best.
-Densities of juvenile bull trout have generally increased since 2003 (Table 10).
-Idaho Fish and Game monitors the redds for this stream and we will continue to track juvenile estimates.
+We chose North Callahan Creek rather than mainstem Callahan Creek because we found the majority of redds from year to year are above that tributary and logistics of access to mainstem was difficult at best.
+Densities of juvenile bull trout are quite variable in this section (Table 10).
+There was a 20+ year flood event during November of 2006 that may have affected population densities in 2007 and 2008.
+Idaho Fish and Game has monitored redds for this stream and we will continue to track juvenile estimates.

 Table 10.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Callahan Creek, 2003 - 2005.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Callahan Creek, 2003 - 2008.